nealwaga/Asgard/README.md

     `$ cd Asgard`
 ---
 ## Installations
-The following command installs all the application requirements
+* The following command installs all the application requirements:
     >``pip freeze -r requirements.txt``
 ---
 ## Running the Application